 Gerry Murphy is a partner in Crowell & Moring's Washington, D.C. office and is co-chair of the firm's Aviation Group.
 As a member of the firm's Aviation, Administrative Law/Regulatory, and Corporate practice groups, he focuses on aviation regulatory matters, disputes, and commercial transactions.
 Gerry has over a decade of experience advising a wide range of businesses on aviation-related issues.

 Gerry represents major U.S. airlines, trade associations and other aircraft operators on a variety of licensing, enforcement and rulemaking proceedings before the U.S. Department of Transportation (DOT), the Federal Aviation Administration (FAA), the Transportation Security Administration (TSA), and other agencies.
 Gerry's primary focus is on regulatory compliance matters, including air carrier ownership and citizenship requirements, DOT consumer protection rules, airport, airspace and noise restrictions, and FAA operating requirements.
 Gerry also counsels foreign airlines and operators on matters pertaining to their service to the United States and regulatory and transactional matters relating to their international operations.

 In addition, Gerry advises corporate aircraft operators, aviation service companies, manufacturers, and investors on a broad spectrum of issues in the aviation sector, including corporate aircraft transactions, per-seat charter business models, regulatory compliance, security, and airport matters.

-Gerry is also at the forefront in counseling clients on the emerging regulatory challenges surrounding the operation and integration of unmanned aircraft systems (UAS) into the National Airspace System.
+Gerry is also at the forefront of counseling clients on the emerging regulatory challenges surrounding the operation of unmanned aircraft systems (UAS), or drones, and their integration into the National Airspace System.

 - Advised major U.S. airline clients on the regulatory processes and standards for merger approvals and related requirements and counseled on parallel foreign processes and subsequent integration issues.